Apple pays $60 million to settle China iPad trademark dispute

 "The settlement is great news for Apple.
 It just allows them to get on with business and stop being distracted.
 The new iPad has been so late to the China market that if they drag it any longer, Apple will stand to lose quite a bit more," said Teck-Zhung Wong, a Beijing-based analyst with technology research firm IDC.

-Apple and Proview Technology (Shenzhen), a unit of Hong Kong-listed Proview International Holdings Ltd, have been negotiating to reach a settlement since the court conducted an initial hearing in February, after Apple appealed a lower court ruling against it.
+Apple and Proview Technology (Shenzhen), a unit of Hong Kong-listed Proview International Holdings Ltd (0334.HK), have been negotiating to reach a settlement since the court conducted an initial hearing in February, after Apple appealed a lower court ruling against it.

 Apple had said it bought ownership of the iPad trademark in various countries from Proview, once a global monitor maker, but the Chinese company argued the U.S. firm dealt with only one unit of Proview.
 A Chinese court ruled that Proview Technology (Shenzhen) owned the name in China.
 Proview, which registered the iPad trademark in China in 2001, tried in May to sue Apple in the United States, but that case was thrown out.

-The iPad dominates China's tablet PC market with more than 70 percent market share, though Lenovo Group Ltd's Lepads and Samsung Electronics Co Ltd's Galaxy Tabs have been gaining traction.
+The iPad dominates China's tablet PC market with more than 70 percent market share, though Lenovo Group Ltd's (0992.HK) Lepads and Samsung Electronics Co Ltd's (005930.KS) Galaxy Tabs have been gaining traction.

+Apple is experiencing heady growth in Greater China - China, Hong Kong and Taiwan - with second-quarter sales in the region increasing several fold to $7.9 billion.

+An Apple spokeswoman in Beijing could not immediately be reached for comment.

+Ma Dongxiao, a lawyer representing Proview, said: "This is a transaction.
+Apple is spending $60 million to buy the trademark."

-For Proview - which local media had said was seeking as much as 10 billion yuan ($1.57 billion) from Apple - and its creditors, the settlement should be welcomed, some lawyers said.
+For Proview - which local media had said was seeking as much as 10 billion yuan ($1.57 billion) in compensation from Apple - and its creditors, the settlement should be welcomed, some lawyers said.

-The $60 million will be paid into a court-designated account and used to pay Proview's creditors, said a source familiar with the situation.
-In March, Taiwan's Fubon Insurance, one of several Proview creditors and a unit of Fubon Financial Holding Co Ltd, applied for bankruptcy proceedings against Proview because of $8.68 million in outstanding debt.

 (Writing by Kazunori Takada; Editing by Jason Subler and Ian Geoghegan)